nestorSag/mlops-lite/README.md

 # Workflow

-Models are specified as MLProjects, and their life cycle is controlled through the project's Makefile, which calls Terraform to provision the MFLow server as well as training and deployment infrastructure.
+Models are specified as [MLFlow projects](https://mlflow.org/docs/latest/projects.html), and their life cycle is controlled through Makefile rules, which calls Terraform to manage training, deployment and monitoring infrastructure.
 Available `make` rules are

 ```
 deployment          Provisions model deployment infrastructure.
 Example use: make deployment project=test-project version=latest.